Dashly for iOS

 Dashly.shared.trackEvent(withName: name, withParams: params)

-where params is a JSON string with additional set of event parameters
+where params is a JSON string with additional event parameters

 Live chat

 You can give your users an opportunity to start a live chat (with your operator) from anywhere.
-This can be done two ways - either by adding a floating button or by directly calling a chat openning method at desired moment.
+You can either add a floating button or open the chat programmatically at any time.

 Floating Button